XOXO: Stealthy Cross-Origin Context Poisoning Attacks against AI Coding Assistants: Additional Evaluations

 We evaluate the quality and naturalness of adversarial examples using three metrics widely adopted in prior work~\cite{yang2022natural, zhang2023rnns, du2023extensive}. (i) \textit{CodeBLEU}~\cite{ren2020codebleu} measures code similarity by combining BLEU score with syntax tree and data flow matching, ranging from 0 (completely distinct) to 100 (identical).
 Higher scores indicate adversarial code that better preserves the original code's structure and functionality. (ii) and (iii) \textit{Identifier and Position Metrics (\# Identifiers, \# Positions)} count the number of replaced identifiers and their occurrences in the code.
 For instance, changing one variable used multiple times affects several positions.
 Lower numbers indicate more natural modifications that are harder to detect through static analysis or code review.

-{\textit{Code Generation and Vulnerability Injection.}} In~\autoref{tab: codegen attack naturalness} and~\autoref{tab: results cweval naturalness}, we see the adversarial examples maintain high naturalness across all models, as evidenced by CodeBLEU scores consistently above 96.
-The base \alg achieves slightly higher CodeBLEU due to the limited modification scope.
-In contrast, perplexity-guided \alg (\algp) makes more extensive but still natural modifications, affecting more identifiers and positions while maintaining comparable CodeBLEU scores.
-This suggests that \algp finds a better balance between attack effectiveness and naturalness.
+{\textbf{Bug and Vulnerability Injection.}} In~\autoref{tab: codegen attack naturalness} and~\autoref{tab: results cweval naturalness}, we see the adversarial examples maintain high naturalness across all models, as evidenced by CodeBLEU scores consistently above 96.
+The base unguided baseline achieves slightly higher CodeBLEU due to the limited modification scope.
+In contrast, confidence-guided \alg makes more extensive but still natural modifications, affecting more identifiers and positions while maintaining comparable CodeBLEU scores.
+This suggests that \alg finds a better balance between attack effectiveness and naturalness.

-{\textit{Defect Detection.}} As shown in~\autoref{tab: results defect naturalness}, \alg outperforms baselines in code naturalness, averaging only 1.84 identifier changes and 9.65 position modifications.
+{\textbf{Defect Detection.}} As shown in~\autoref{tab: results defect naturalness}, \alg outperforms baselines in code naturalness, averaging only 1.84 identifier changes and 9.65 position modifications.
 Likewise, its average \codebleu score of 92.94 exceeds \wir's 86.05.
 With warm-up, \algw further improves, requiring 1.05 identifier and 2.61 position changes when attacking \codetpshort.

-{\textit{Clone Detection.}} \alg generates more natural adversarial examples compared to other methods (see ~\autoref{tab: results clone naturalness}).
+{\textbf{Clone Detection.}} \alg generates more natural adversarial examples compared to other methods (see ~\autoref{tab: results clone naturalness}).
 On \codebert, \alg modifies 4.13 identifiers across 15.70 positions with a \codebleu of 93.14, maintaining high similarity to original code.
 Warmed-up \alg reduces modifications to 2.64 identifiers and 9.44 positions while raising \codebleu to 95.63, yielding both higher success rates and more natural adversarial examples.

+{\textbf{One-time Warm-up Cost for \sys.}} \autoref{tab: hot start costs} details the one-time warm-up costs for \sys in terms of the number of queries required to the surrogate model on which it is trained.
+The warm-up procedure lasted on average about 14 hours on a single L4 GPU.
+Note that the warm-up procedure is highly parallelizable.